 Many women have complained of skin irritation, rashes, and other side effects when using feminine cosmetic products containing these three colorants.
 But for the miscategorization of feminine washes and similar products, American women would not unknowing insert potentially harmful chemicals into their bodies.
 I ask, therefore, that you address this problem by acknowledging the fact that feminine washes, and similarly situated feminine hygiene cosmetics, are not “externally applied” products.
 Once you have, I ask that updated labelling and ingredient listing guidance be issued to manufacturers.

 Hear!
 Hear!
 Thank you to Representative Meng for joining this fight for safer feminine care products.
-And you too can help support women’s health by taking action today!

 To view a copy of Meng’s letter to Dr. Robert M. Califf, FDA Commissioner, click here.